monoxideboi/lastfm-cf-worker/README.md

 and put in your key in the input afterwards.

 By default the cache time is 2 seconds, feel free to increase this to whatever you want but the limit is 5 per second!

+## Webapp

+Go to https://workers.cloudflare.com/, click log in and go to the dashboard.